bpkhanawat145-coder/Time-Series-Analysis-on-Electricity-Power-Consumption/README.md

 * Seasonal decomposition
 * Trend and seasonality analysis
 * Augmented Dickey-Fuller (ADF) test
-* ACF and PACF plots
+* ACF and PACF analysis

-The analysis identified a clear **yearly seasonal pattern** in electricity consumption.
+A clear **yearly seasonal pattern** was identified in electricity consumption.

 ---